google/WebFundamentals/src/content/en/updates/2015/03/push-notifications-on-the-open-web.md

   API key from Firebase project.
-    * The API key is used by FCM to find the appropriate sender ID, ensure the user has given permission for your project and finally ensuring that the server's IP address is whitelisted for that project.
+    * The API key is used by FCM to find the appropriate sender ID, ensure the user has given permission for your project and finally ensuring that the server's IP address is allowlisted for that project.
 * An appropriate **Content-Type** header of **application/json** or **application/x-www-form-urlencoded;charset=UTF-8** depending on whether you send the data as JSON or form data.